cypnk/Anime-List/README.md

 Mahou Shoujo Ore
 Mahouka Koukou no Rettousei (The Irregular at Magic High School)
 Mahoutsukai no Yome (The Ancient Magus' Bride)
+Maiko-san chi no Makanai-san (Kiyo in Kyoto: From the Maiko House) *2021*
 Mairimashita!
 Iruma-kun (Welcome to Demon School, Iruma-kun)
 Maison Ikkoku *1986*
 Majo no Tabitabi (Wandering Witch: The Journey of Elaina) *2020*